 How often should drivers change their tires?

-Replacement of the tires should be considered when the tire mechanic sees poor wear, dry rot, splitting, bulges or breaks of the tire casing, tire age and of course the 4/32 inches of tread life.
+Replacement of the tires should be considered when the tire mechanic sees poor wear, dry rot, splitting, bulges or breaks of the tire casing, tire age and of course the 4/32 inches of tread life, which is when we make the driver aware of changing tires.
 Tire age, even if the tread depth is good, should be considered for replacement every five years here in the Northeast.

-Heading into winter, what other car maintenance task should drivers complete?
+What other tire maintenance task should drivers complete?